Cold: 19th century

 In the United States from about 1850 till end of 19th century export of ice was second only to cotton.
 The first ice box was developed by Thomas Moore, a farmer from Maryland in 1810 to carry butter in an oval shaped wooden tub.
 The tub was provided with a metal lining in its interior and surrounded by a packing of ice.
 A rabbit skin was used as insulation.
 Moore also developed an ice box for domestic use with the container built over a space of 6 cuft which was filled with ice.
 In 1825, ice harvesting by use of a horse drawn ice cutting device was invented by Nathaniel J. Wyeth.
-The cut blocks of uniform size ice was a cheap method of food preservation widely practiced in the United States.
+The cut blocks of uniform-size ice were a cheap method of food preservation widely practiced in the United States.
 Also developed in 1855 was a steam powered device to haul 600 tons of ice per hour.
 More innovations ensued.
-Devices using compressed air as a refrigerants were invented.
+Devices using compressed air as a refrigerant were invented.